sapna1503/Web-Page-Update-Notifier/README.md

 # Web-Page-Update-Notifier
-Using RxJava a small system is built to notify people ( via text message or email ) when web pages have been updated.
+Using RxJava a small system is built to notify people ( via text message or email ) when web pages have been updated using Observer pattern.

 You are to support three ways to notify a person that a page has changed.
 First just text sent to standard out (console).
 Second sending an email.
 Third sending a text message.
 Your program